-How to Prevent Yellow Vests?
+How to Avoid Another Yellow Vests Movement?
 Evaluating Preferences for a Carbon Tax with a Discrete Choice Experiment.

 27 April 2023